skrey/yellow-extensions/source/search/README.md

 ## How to fine-tune a search

-If you don't want to search trough the content of the entire website, fine-tune the search.
+If you don't want to search trough the entire website, fine-tune the search.
 You can use different filters to limit search results.
 The `author` filter finds pages by a specific author.
 The `language` filter finds pages in a specific language.
 The `tag` filter finds pages with a specific tag.

 ## Examples